Lancasterg/pysafe-config/README.md

 6. Once finished, try installing the latest version in a shell using `pip install pysafe-config`

 ## Future work
-- Add more types for env vars (Enums)
+- Add a function for parsing enums from environment variables
+- Add a function that allows the user to pass the type they are expecting into a get_env function
+  - `get_env("NUM_ROWS", int, ...)`
 - Test the error strings in error messages
 - put build passing / failing tag on repo
-- put code coverage tag on repo
+- put code coverage tag on repo (It is 100%)
+- Create a web page for proper docs